gridscale/terraform-provider-gridscale/website/docs/d/isoimage.html.md

 * `description` - Description of the template.
 * `usage_in_minutes` - Total minutes the object has been running.
 * `capacity` - The capacity of a storage/ISO Image/ISO Image/snapshot in GB.
-* `current_price` - Defines the price for the current period since the last bill.
 * `labels` - List of labels.